Christianalamassi/Rock-Paper-Scissors/README.md

 This game uses symbols ("R" means Rock, "P" means Paper, and "S" means Scissors), when the user enters one of these symbols, the computer will do the same thing, and whoever gets a strong hand will collect one point and then the game will take them to the next round and so on.
 The user has to collect five points against the computer to win the game.

 ## Features
+- Message to welcome the users.
+- Message to describes how to finish the game.
-- A message informs the users about what kind of input they can enter
+- A message informs the users about what kind of input they can enter.
-- Allows the user to enter its name
+- Allows the user to enter its name.
 <img src="images/feature1.jpg">

 - Play against the computer